surendra-dire/Prometheus-Grafana/Readme.md

 * Silencing: Temporarily mutes specific alerts.
 * Sends notifications to various integrations based on defined rout.

 **Service Discovery**
-* Service discovery automatically identifies and manages the list of scrape targets (i.e., services or applications) that Prometheus monitor.
-This is crucial in the dynamic environments like AWS Lambda, Kubernetes where services are constantly being created and destroyed.
+Service discovery is used to identify and manage the list of scrape targets which are constantly being created and destroyed.
+This is crucial in the dynamic environments where services are constantly being created and destroyed.
-For example:
-        AWS Lambda : Prometheus can be configured to automatically discover AWS Lambda functions, which scale based on demand.
-        K8S : Prometheus can automatically discover services, pods, and nodes using Kubernetes API, ensuring it monitors the most up-to-date list of targets.
+For example, in K8S, Prometheus can automatically discover services, pods, and nodes using Kubernetes API, ensuring it monitors the most up-to-date list of targets.
-* Dynamic service discovery mechanisms is configured within the prometheus.yml file.
+Dynamic service discovery mechanisms is configured within the prometheus.yml file.

 **Pushgateway**
+The Pushgateway is used to expose metrics from short-lived jobs or applications that cannot be scraped directly by Prometheus.
+These jobs push their metrics to the Pushgateway, which then makes them available for Prometheus to scrape(pull).
+It is particularly useful for batch jobs or tasks that have a limited lifespan and would otherwise not have their metrics collected.
+For example, AWS Lambda.

 **Exporters**

 **Alert Manager**

 **API Clients**